Successive Point-of-Interest Recommendation with Local Differential Privacy: Introduction

-In this paper, we propose a novel private POI recommendation system called \textbf{SPIREL} (\textbf{S}uccessive \textbf{P}oint-of-\textbf{I}nterest \textbf{RE}commendation with \textbf{L}ocal differential privacy).
-SPIREL suggests next POI candidates by considering the user's current location as well as the preference transitions while preserving the location privacy.
-The overview of our SPIREL framework is illustrated in Figure \ref{fig1}.
-Briefly, SPIREL requires two types of data from the user's check-in history.
-First, to represent the POI-POI relationship, SPIREL uses a transition pattern modeled with a first-order Markov chain.
-Specifically, each user records the movements between two successive POIs.
-Second, users further extract the visiting counts for each POI from their check-in history, which reflects user-POI relationship.
-After that, SPIREL jointly learns the relationship between users and POIs using the visiting counts and noisy POI-POI matrix.
-Finally, the server sends the learned POI latent matrix to users, and the users can rank the preference of next POI based on their current location.
+In this paper, we propose a novel privacy-preserving POI recommendation framework called SPIREL (\textbf{S}uccessive \textbf{P}O\textbf{I} \textbf{RE}commendation with \textbf{L}DP).
+SPIREL recommends the next POI candidates while considering the sequential preferences on POIs.
+To do this, SPIREL uses matrix factorization (MF) \cite{koren2009matrix} among many collaborative filtering (CF) techniques.
+SPIREL exploits two types of implicit interactions from the check-in history of the user.
+First, to identify the sequential preferences on POIs, SPIREL uses transition patterns modeled with a first-order Markov chain.
+Specifically, each user is required to record a movement between two successive POIs.
+Second, SPIREL further extracts the visit counts for each POI from the check-in history of the user.
+In summary, SPIREL jointly learns the user-POI and POI-POI relationships based on the visit counts and transition patterns, respectively.

-Compared to the existing private recommendation systems \cite{b10,b11,b12}, SPIREL never uses a user's original check-in history to learn the user-POI and POI-POI relationships.
-Moreover, to receive the next POI candidates, the users do not have to send their current location to the recommendation server.
-Formally, the contributions of our work are as follows.

-\begin{itemize} \item To figure out the approximate POI transition trend, we estimate only a coarse-grained frequency for each POI-POI relationship.
-Because the check-in history has huge domain size, directly adopting the LDP mechanism to estimate the check-in history frequency incurs exponential computation complexity.
-For example, if the domain size of POI is 10 and the maximum length of the check-in history 10, then the possible number of check-in history is $10^{10}$, which needs exponential time computation.

-\item In the learning process, SPIREL jointly factorizes both user-POI and POI-POI matrix.
-To factorize two matrices simultaneously, we develop a new objective function and an optimization method under LDP.
-On the other hand, the existing methods can only factorize a user-POI matrix, which results in poor POI recommendation quality.

-\item We conduct extensive experiments on the public datasets and show that our SPIREL achieves better performance in successive POI recommendation task. \end{itemize}
+The state-of-the-art privacy-preserving MF-based recommendation system under LDP \cite{shin2018privacy} is designed for explicit feedback data, where users denote their "like" or "dislike" through a fixed scale rating.
+Accordingly, \cite{shin2018privacy} focuses on reducing the amount of noise added on gradients without modeling the user preferences.
+On the other hand, lacking explicit ratings is the main problem in POI recommendations.
+One way is to guess the preferences through the visit counts that only reveal positive interactions between users and POIs.
+However, visit counts alone cannot deeply explain the users' preferences for the next POIs.
+Thus, we measure sequential preferences on POIs across users by mapping the estimated frequency of transition patterns to a confidence score.
+Moreover, we design a novel objective function to integrate the confidence scores, so the preference for the next POI is modeled as an inner product between visit counts and the confidence scores.